iamjaspreetsingh/Horizontalscroller/README.md

 # Horizontalscroller
-Usage of horizontal scroller and linking with firebase
+Usage of horizontal scroller on activity